makubit/sample-application-with-deployment/README.md

 ```
 make helm-build
 ```
-This command copies helm charts and overwrites {img} parameter, which is defined in Makefile.
+This command copies helm charts and overwrites ${img} parameter, which is defined in Makefile.

 To deploy service to your local environment you can use (no need to run `helm-build` command before):
 ```